 Top Cities for Music Lovers in the United States

-A cities music scene is an integral part of its culture and is a defining factor of its identity.
+A city's music scene is an integral part of its culture and is a defining factor of its identity.

 Whether you want to visit a great music venue or want to listen to some live tunes while eating local cuisine, each city offers a different variety.

-There are many US cities that are worthy of the tile "music city," however, these nine cities have played an important role in shaping the country's music scene today.
+There are many US cities that are worthy of the title "music city," however, these nine cities have played an important role in shaping the country's music scene today.